michiganrobotics/mbot/docs/setup/new-image.md

     **Checkpoint:** The web app should now be available by going to your browser and typing in the robot's IP address.
     {: .notice--info}

-4. **Install the RPLidar driver.** To install the Lidar driver, do:
+5. **Install the RPLidar driver.** To install the Lidar driver, do:
     ```bash
     cd ~/mbot_ws/rplidar_lcm_driver/
     ./scripts/install.sh
     ```
     This will pull some code dependencies, compile and install the code, and install a service to start the driver on startup.

-5. **Install the MBot Bridge and API.** The MBot Bridge includes a server that bridges student code with the MBot software, as well as APIs in C++ and Python.
-Install it with:
-    ```bash
-    cd ~/mbot_ws/mbot_bridge/
-    git checkout {{ page.mbot_bridge_version }}
-    ./scripts/install.sh
-    ```
-    This installs the scripts and services needed to run the MBot Bridge Server and installs the MBot API and its dependencies.

 6. **Optional: Install the LCM Monitor:** The web-based LCM monitor is a useful tool for viewing all the published LCM channels and their data in the browser.
 To install it:
     1. Download the latest release and unpack it: